Will-Murphy/dp-address-project/README.md

 This project handles stream/batch of address data, either in coordinate or string form, and provides an interface to connect to third party services and to process that data for validation, standardization and geocoding.
 It then produces processed output data which matches the form of the input.

+## Notes:
+   **Third Party Services Used**
+   - Third Party Forward Geocoding and Address Valdiation Service: SmartyStreets (https://smartystreets.com)
+   - Third Party Reverse Geocoding Service (though forward geocoding implemented for use here as well): OpenCageData (https://opencagedata.com)

+   **Implementation Details**
+   - These third party services are interchangable with other services so long as their implementations (**src/services/...**) reside in classes that inherit from the *AddressService* abstract class (**src/models/address_service.py**) e.g.
+      *SmartyAddressService* does all but reverse geocoding, which *OpenCageAddressService* handles, and both inherit from *AddressService*
+   - All data processing done inside these third party implementations of *AddressService* classes is done in terms of the *Address* objects (**src/models/Address.py**)
+   - All input/output and formatting is handled by utililites(**src/utilities/..**)
+   - Designed so you can run addresses through multiple rounds of processing by composing functionality from two different services or within the same service.
+     (see **src/main_batch.py** & **src/main_batch.py** )

 ## Setup and Requirements:
 - python 3.6 or higher required